sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 You have just created a fresh, clean machine!

 Let's summarise what you have seen so far.
 From the menu on the left side, click on each of the tabs to inspect the information.
-A vertical blue bar on the left of the tab tells which one is selected.
+A vertical blue bar to the left of the tab tells which one is selected.

 * *Dashboard*: shows an overview of the project status, like running machines or usage statistics.
 * *Virtual Resources:*